What are long-acting bronchodilators and what do they do?

 5 top tips for getting the best from your long-acting bronchodilator

 Asthma UK’s in-house GP Dr Andy Whittamore says:

-1. Take your bronchodilator regularly as prescribed.
+1. Take your long-acting bronchodilator regularly as prescribed.

 “This kind of medicine only benefits you if you take it every day.
-You might find it useful to set a reminder in your phone or make a note in your diary or on your calendar.”
+You might find it useful to set a reminder on your phone or make a note in your diary or on your calendar.”